Properties of Steam like Sensible Heat, Latent Heat, Total Heat

 Total Heat or Specific enthalpy of the steam:

 It is the total heat contained in 1 kg of steam.
-Total heat is the sum of the enthalpy of the various states, liquid (water) and gas (vapour) and also total heat can defined as the total amount of heat received by 1 kg of water from OoC at constant pressure to convert it to desired form of steam.
+Total heat is the sum of the enthalpy of the various states, liquid (water) and gas (vapour) and also total heat can defined as the total amount of heat received by 1 kg of water from OoC at constant pressure to convert it to the desired form of steam.

-Specific volume of steam:
+The specific volume of steam:

 Volume occupied in M3 by 1 kg of steam.
 The value in cubic metre per kg of dry saturated steam (M3/kg)

-Density of the steam:
+The density of the steam:

 Specific mass of the steam in a volume of one M3. is the reciprocal of specific volume.